Cnpruat/XPlane-Haptic-Interface/README.md

-# XPlane-Haptic-Interface
+# ✈️ XPlane-Haptic-Interface

+Spatial disorientation is a common issue in aviation, often leading to poor decisions and accidents.
+To address this, this project focus on enhancing situational awareness through intuitive haptic feedback.
 This repository gathers two projects developed during my engineering internship.
-Both interact with the X-Plane flight simulator:
+Both interact with the X-Plane flight simulator :

-- 🧠 A **Python program** that retrieves real-time flight data from X-Plane and triggers haptic feedback using the **bHaptics TactSuit X40**.
+- A **Python program** that retrieves real-time flight data from X-Plane and triggers haptic feedback using the **bHaptics TactSuit X40**.
-- ✈️ A **C++ plugin** for X-Plane that displays an interactive window with buttons to trigger failures, adjust weather, or test control surfaces.
+- A **C++ plugin** for X-Plane that displays an interactive window with buttons to trigger failures, adjust weather, or test control surfaces.

- Helps pilots fight spatial disorientation in simulator training faut mettre l'accent sur ça là

 ---

 # 🏁 How to use

-## Software
+## Softwares
 - Windows 10/11
 - Python 3.13.5 (tested)
 - Visual studio code (recommended)